2025 MLB Rookie of the Year Showdown: Cade Horton vs Drake Baldwin

 A 2019 graduate of Madison West, Baldwin played three years at Missouri State and logged summers in the Northwoods League (Madison Mallards & K-Town Bobbers) before being selected in the 2022 MLB Draft (No. 96 overall).

-Facing Horton on Wednesday, Baldwin knew the task ahead.
+Facing Horton, Baldwin knew the task ahead.

 “I know he’s (Cade Horton) been having a great year, and I think it just kind of goes into what we do every day.
 Go get a game plan before the game and try to execute that—whether it be hunting certain pitches, hunting certain zones, or just going out there and competing.
 I mean, obviously, he’s a good pitcher, and he’s having a really good year.
 It’s going to be a team approach to try and go out there and win a ballgame.”